plone/documentation/docs/i18n-l10n/contributing-translations.md

 To do so, [join the collective GitHub organization](https://collective.github.io/).

-Optionally sign the [Plone Contributor Agreement](https://plone.org/foundation/contributors-agreement) for translating Volto.
+Signing the [Plone Contributor Agreement](https://plone.org/foundation/contributors-agreement) is not required for translating Plone or Volto.

+Translation strings do not constitute an original "work" as per the [Plone Contributor Agreement](https://plone.org/foundation/contributors-agreement), and that's the reason behind not requiring signing it.

+Moreover, machine translations are in no way covered under any kind of copyright, the person using the software cannot claim ownership of those works.

 (contributing-plone-core-translations-translate-plone-classic-ui-label)=